 - Our students will be able to access generic training provided by the Graduate School, the School of Medicine, the N-Trans programme and the Faculty training programme, and Masters level taught programmes.

 - Opportunities for work experience and clinical placements

 - Commitment to support international students further information

 - Training Seminar programme can be found here

 - Induction events

 - Masters level courses

-Prof Lucy Donaldson - School of Life Sciences and Arthritis Research UK Pain Centre
+Dr Roger Knaggs - School of Pharmacy and Arthritis Research UK Pain Centre

 Dr Beth Phillips - Faculty of Medicine & Health Sciences and MRC-ARUK Centre for Musculoskeletal Ageing Research

 Training Co-ordinator, Roger Knaggs